 Maintain Thorough Clinical Records

-Detailed, contemporaneous clinical notes are your best defence against negligence claims.
-Document assessments, treatment rationale, risk assessments, informed consent discussions, and any decisions made during treatment.
-Good record-keeping not only protects you in the event of a claim but may also help reduce your insurance premium.
+Detailed, contemporaneous clinical notes are your strongest defence against negligence claims.
+Document assessments, treatment rationale, risk assessments, informed consent discussions and all clinical decision-making.
+Good record-keeping not only protects you if a claim arises but may also help contain your premium.

 4

-Many complaints against psychologists relate to inadequate informed consent.
-Document what information was provided to the client, the treatment options discussed, and the client's agreement to proceed.
-Written consent forms, while not a complete defence on their own, provide valuable evidence if a complaint or claim arises.
+Many complaints against psychologists stem from inadequate informed consent.
+Document what information was provided, the treatment options discussed and the client's agreement to proceed.
+Written consent forms, though not a complete defence on their own, provide valuable evidence.

 5